joeltg/mit-scheme/README.md

 {
   "type": "error",
   "data": [
-    "Unbound variable: fjdsl",
+    "Unbound variable: fjdsklafs",
     [
-      ["use-value", "Specify a value to use instead of fjdsl.", 1], ["store-value", "Define fjdsl to a given value.", 1], ["abort", "Return to read-eval-print level 1.", 0] ],
+      ["use-value", "Specify a value to use instead of fjdsklafs.", 1], ["store-value", "Define fjdsklafs to a given value.", 1], ["abort", "Return to read-eval-print level 1.", 0] ],
     [
       {
         "env": "#[unnamed-procedure]",
-        "exp": "fjdsl\n"
+        "exp": "fjdsklafs\n"
       }
     ]
   ]